+Boost your personal brand.
 I often tell people that when it comes to personal branding, everything counts.
 The way you are perceived by others can be affected by anything from how you dress, what you say on social media, who you choose to socialise with and even how you answer the phone.
 Details matter, so make sure that you pay attention to the “little things”.

-Here are six quick but powerful ways to boost your personal brand to the next level:
+Here are six quick, but powerful ways to boost your personal brand to the next level:

 It’s been scientifically proven that those who dress for success are more likely to achieve it.
 By dressing well and taking care of yourself, you ensure that people take you seriously.
 Smarten up and see the reaction it evokes from others.
 You’ll be surprised at how something so small can make a difference in people’s attitudes.

 It demonstrates confidence and strength, whereas a soft, sloppy handshake is an instant put-off.

-- Make eye contact when meeting someone for the first time.
+When meeting someone for the first time.
 It not only establishes a connection, but also shows you are engaging and genuinely interested in the other person.
 Great personal brands don’t focus only on themselves; they make other people feel great too.